 The centipede managed to sting me in the process.
 This Aloha hurts!

 I’m careful to use perimeter insecticidal spray every few months in case one of these guys walks in.
-In our tropical environment, and will all of the recent Hawaii showers, however, it’s still possible for something like this to happen.
+In our tropical Kauai environment, and will all of the recent Hawaii weather, however, it’s still possible for something like this to happen.

 I always tell friends visiting the islands to check their bed linens at night and clothes for any unwelcome guests.
-This is especially true when staying in a private home or small B&B.
+This is especially true when staying in any rural environment, a private home or B&B.

 How a centipede stings: